LesterLyu/The-Look/deliverables/iteration-01.review.md

 Going into the next iteration, our main insights are:

-* Everyone in the team should come to each meeting prepared with contribute their ideas or questions about the current state of the project
+* Everyone in the team should come to each meeting prepared with ideas or questions about the current state of the project
 * We should plan out our next goals and start assigning task to each member